-Code without a computer, learn about the binary alphabet, and craft a simple ornament all in one great Christmas STEM project.
-Our 25 Days of Christmas ideas is over halfway done!
-I’m loving all the amazing science experiments for kids that we have done so far.
-Today’s Christmas STEM challenge is a Christmas coding activity, that you can also turn into an scientific Christmas decoration to hang on the tree.
+Code without a computer, learn about the binary alphabet and craft a simple ornament all in one great Christmas STEM project.
+Try Christmas STEM with a Christmas coding activity that you can hang on the tree.

-The computer doesn’t read the letter A like we read the letter A. It reads it in a series of 1’s and 0’s.
-Each letter has it’s own code of 1’s and 0’s.
-This code is called the ASCII Binary Alphabet.
+The computer doesn’t read the letter A like we do.
+It reads it in a series of 1s and 0s.
+Each letter has its own code of 1s and 0s, called the ASCII Binary Alphabet.
 This is as far as our lesson went, but take a look at how the codes are made.
 It’s pretty cool.

 SUPPLIES: